Privatehive/gcp-hosted-github-runner/README.md

 $ terraform init -upgrade && terraform apply
 ```

+> [!IMPORTANT]
+> After a successful initial setup you should remove the `runner_webhook_config` output because it prints the webhook secret.
+Also make sure that the Terraform state file is stored in a save place (e.g. in a [Cloud Storage bucket](https://cloud.google.com/docs/terraform/resource-management/store-state)).
+The state file contains the webhook secret as plaintext.

+#### 2. Configure GitHub webhook

 Have a look at the Terraform output `runner_webhook_config`.
 There you find the Cloud Run webhook url and secret.
-Now switch to your GitHub organization settings and create a new webhook:
+Now switch to your GitHub Organization settings and create a [new Organization webhook](https://docs.github.com/en/webhooks/using-webhooks/creating-webhooks#creating-an-organization-webhook):
 * Fill in the Payload URL (from the Terraform output)
 * Select Content type "application/json"
 * Fill in the Secret (from the Terraform output)